karkusviktor/blex/README.md

 * NOTE: Resetting batterystats might not work for all devices.

-* If you experience any issue while installing, please share about that in the 'official Support Thread' (see 'Links') and remember to attach the '/dev/blex_install.log' logfile.
+* If you experience any issue while installing, please share about that in either the 'Support Thread' (see 'Links') or 'Telegram Group' (again, 'Links') and remember to attach the '/dev/blex_install.log' logfile.

-* If you experience any issue with the daemon or the CUI, post about that in the thread and please attach logfiles placed in the folder '/sbin/.core/img/blex/log' if Magisk install, or in '/data/adb/blex/log' for standard install.
+* If you experience any issue with the daemon or the CUI, post about that in the thread or group and please attach logfiles placed in the folder '/sbin/.core/img/blex/log' if Magisk install, or in '/data/adb/blex/log' for standard install.

 * All the bug reports should be widely described and must have required (and relevant) logs.